Newport Camogie 1962

 In contrast to their goal feast win on the previous Sunday Newport had many uncertain periods during the game and will want to improve fifty per cent if they are to capture their first county cup probably on November 18 when they will face the North champs.

-After a week start full back Kelly hit her usual form and the star of the defence was Rose Conway, who was always at hand when the losers threatened.
-The wing backs M. Needham and N. Conway while not brilliant were effective.
 In their centre field trio of K. Monaghan, P. Moran and B. Kilroy, Newport had a trump card.
 Though pitted against the impressive B. Jennings and the two Fitzgeralds the Newport girls had usually control in this sector and often gave a hand out in defence and attack.
 On the 40 Kilroy made many openings and gave a consistent display.
 Most enterprising of the attack was B. Carter who was always menacing the Islandeady defence.
 J. Carmichael and C. Geraghty were always trying hard.
 After replacing C. Geraghty in the closing stages B. Mullarkey got into the pattern of play and gave a hand in the attacks.

 In goal for Islandeady Maguire turned in some good saves in the first half.
 K. Staunton had good game at full back but in the second half she showed her ingenuity when moved to attack.
 If she had played in this position in the first period one wonders what the result might have been.